rikkaka/mctser/README.md

-# mcts
+# mctser
 An incrediblely easy-to-use library for Monte Carlo Tree Search.

-All you need to do is to implement traits `mcts::GameState` and `mcts::Action` and mark traits `mcts::EndStatus` and `mcts::Action` for corresponding types in your game.
+All you need to do is to implement four required traits in this library for corresponding types in your game.
 ## Usage
 Add the dependency to your Cargo.toml
 ```sh
 cargo add mcts
 ```

-To use the library, you should implement traits `mcts::GameState` and `mcts::Action` and mark traits `mcts::EndStatus` and `mcts::Action` for corresponding types in your game.
+To use this library, two traits `mcts::GameState` and `mcts::Action`, and two marking traits `mcts::EndStatus` and `mcts::Action` need to be implemented for corresponding types in your game.
+The definations of the four traits are as follows.
 ```rust
 /// The trait for the end status of the game, like player1 wins, player2 wins, or tie
 pub trait EndStatus {}